MWoodshop/pokemon_project_1/user_stories.md

 User Story 18, pokemon Update From pokemons Index Page

 As a visitor
-When I visit the `pokemon_table_name` index page or a trainer `pokemon_table_name` index page Next to every pokemon, I see a link to edit that pokemon's info When I click the link
+When I visit the `pokemon` index page or a trainer `pokemon` index page Next to every pokemon, I see a link to edit that pokemon's info When I click the link
-I should be taken to that `pokemon_table_name` edit page where I can update its information just like in User Story 14
+I should be taken to that `pokemon` edit page where I can update its information just like in User Story 14
 ```

 ---